stardust5555/100-days-code/log.md

 **Today's Progress:** Started working on my Spanish-vocab-Game again!
 I've been working on Figma to get my high fidelity prototypes ready and I've started styling the CSS in my react repo.

 **Thoughts:** I really enjoy design, but I don't feel confident with CSS.
 Working on this project has definitely helped me sharpen my skills.
 Next week I'm going to have a look on Youtube for some CSS tutorials.
 I have a hackathon tomorrow, I have a feeling it's going to be backend focussed.
 With that in mind, I'm quite nervous as I haven't done SQL is a while.
 Although, it will be great experience and I do enjoy databasing so I'm sure it will be good fun. :)

+### Day 4: September 2nd, 2022
+**Today's Progress:** Attended the Many Pets hackathon as part of the School of code!

+**Thoughts:** Today was a long, but fun day!
+I worked with an amazing group of people in the hackathon today.
+We used Heroku and Express js to create the backend for a quotation service for customers at Many Pets.
+I was really nervous about going because the brief looked complicated.
+But luckily we worked together to break down the brief into smaller chunks and we got really far.